 How often has someone asked you about your traditional wedding ring?
 I am going to bet almost never.
 While we take our time carefully selecting our wedding rings or other rings we wear, they typically go unnoticed because they have the same metallic look as just about every other rings out there.
 A handcrafted wood ring is not only aesthetically unique, wooden rings have a number of advantages over traditional metal rings.
 Though we love metal rings as well, wood rings have a special place in our hearts.

 Metal not only conducts heat, but it steals it as well.
 Think about a radiator which "radiates" heat outward.
 Metal rings do the same thing.
 The issue here isn't that your body is losing heat, but that when you wear a wooden ring instead of a metal one, you realize how different it feels.
-Wood has a natural warmth and since it is non-conductive, it feels like it is not even there.
+Wood has a natural warmth, and since it is non-conductive, it feels like it is not even there.

 Unlike metal, wooden rings come from a once living tree, which contributed to the air we breath, food for forest creatures, and likely spawned a number of offspring in its day.
 Trees experience the passage of time and of seasons, much like ourselves, and remind us of a connection with this home of ours.